CLangbort/social-imphacked/README.md

 ## Social ImpHacked

 This is a chrome extension that was created for the non-profile **People in Parks** (http://www.peopleinparks.org/index.html).
-When opening a new tab, we show a picture from a national park while displaying the time, a fact about the park, and more information
+This chrome extension replaces a new tab with pictures of national parks while showing the time, various facts, and much more.

+#### Description
+Celebrate the great outdoors and one of the things that makes America so beautiful with a new tab screen of a National Park image brought to you each day.
+Be inspired by the sweeping vistas and striking scenes of America's National Parks.
+Learn more about the park of the day with rotating facts that appear at the bottom of your screen, and find photographers who capture the views right in the app.
+Developed for People In Parks, a non-profit dedicated to enhancing the visitor experience in western National Parks.

 ## Getting Started
 1. Run `npm install`